Depo-MedrolThis page contains information on Depo-Medrol for veterinary use.

 - Warnings and cautions for Depo-Medrol

 - Direction and dosage information for Depo-Medrol

 These preparations are recommended for intramuscular and intrasynovial injection in horses and dogs, and intramuscular injection in cats.
-DEPO-MEDROL Sterile Aqueous Suspension is available in two concentrations.
+DEPO-MEDROL Sterile Aqueous Suspension is available in two concentrations, 20 mg per mL and 40 mg per mL.
 Each mL of these preparations contains:

 Polyethylene glycol 3350

 When necessary, pH was adjusted with sodium hydroxide and/or hydrochloric acid.